reinitd/auto-pico-ducky/README.md

 # Auto Pico Ducky
-This is a complete rewrite in Zig.
+This is a complete rewrite in C#.